frwp/skripsi/README.md

 ## Programming language for arduino
 Of course use arduino IDE, why bother use other language, as arduino already use C++ base

+Arduino file used for I2C is test_analog, because I can only make the device works using ADXL335 sensor, which uses analog interface, and not MPU6050.

 ## Programming language for raspi

 | Language  | Library I2C   | Library SPI   |